JaimeStill/OfflineEnvironmentPrep/readme.md

 ## Overview
 [Back to Top](#environment-setup)

-This guide provides instructions for how to setup a local development environment on a disconnected network using the resources available in this directory.
+This guide provides instructions for how to setup a local development environment on a disconnected network using the resources described in the [resources](./resources.md) document.

 ### Directory Contents
 [Back to Top](#environment-setup)